AlMo24/AlMo24.github.io/_posts/2025-01-06-new-web-domain.md

 ### Step 2: Configure Cloudflare for Your Domain

 1. **Add Your Domain to Cloudflare:**
-   - Sign up and/or log in to your Cloudflare.
+   - Sign up or log in to Cloudflare.
    - Add your domain by following the on-screen instructions.
    - Update your domain registrar’s DNS settings to point to Cloudflare’s nameservers.